 Applicants must be at least eighteen years old and hold a baccalaureate degree from a regionally accredited college or university or its international equivalent to be eligible to enroll in the Juris Doctor (JD) program.
 Students matriculate in the fall semester on a full-time basis only.

-The admissions process is highly selective and seeks to enroll men and women of exceptional ability.
-Over 5,700 men and women from all fifty states and several foreign countries applied for the fall 2015 entering class.
+The admissions process is highly selective and seeks to enroll candidates of exceptional ability.
+Approximately 6,500 individuals from all fifty states and several non-US countries applied for the fall 2017 entering class.
 In recent years, more than 400 schools have been represented in the applicant pool.
-Approximately 75 percent of recent applicants graduated from college at least one year before applying to NYU School of Law; about 11 percent graduated more than five years before applying.
+Approximately 70 percent of recent applicants graduated from college at least one year before applying to NYU School of Law; about 10 percent graduated more than five years before applying.

 The majority of applicants present credentials that suggest they would succeed academically.
 The Committee on Admissions selects those candidates it considers to have the very strongest combination of qualifications and the very greatest potential to contribute to the NYU School of Law community and the legal profession.
 The Committee bases its decisions on factors including, but not limited to, intellectual potential, academic achievement, character, community involvement, and work experience.
 In selecting the class, the Committee on Admissions considers a candidate's ability to contribute diverse perspectives to interactions in the classroom.

 An applicant’s undergraduate record and Law School Admission Test score(s), though important criteria, are not the sole determinants for admission.
 There are no combinations of grades and scores, therefore, that assure admission or denial.